 Make Tables

-Tables in markdown may look ugly when you are creating them, but they will turn into beautiful and in-proportion tables when you’re finished.
+Tables in Markdown may look ugly when you create them, but they will turn into beautiful and in-proportion tables when you’re finished.

-- Remember, rows and columns don’t need to be in line in your markdown, they will be fixed after you like off or enable “reading view.”
+- Remember, rows and columns don’t need to be in line in your markdown, they will be fixed after you click away or enable “reading view.”

 | Heading | Heading 2 |